My Trip

 Exit information

 Local and foreign currency may be exported without limit.
-If the equivalent value exceeds BRL 10,000, it must be declared on departure.
+If the equivalent value exceeds USD 10,000 (or the equivalent in another currency), this must be declared before departure using the online form.

 Prohibited and restricted items